laurakcleve/terrain-blog/content/blog/making-water-tiles/index.md

 ![epoxy-2](epoxy-2.jpg)

-As soon as they seemed decently dry, it was right to the pouring.
+As soon as they seemed decently dry (I only waited a few minutes longer after finishing the epoxy), it was right to the pouring.
 I wanted a full two days for them to cure before I handled them, so I had to get this part done quickly.

 ![all-epoxied](all-epoxied.jpg)